-Checkered Periwinkles Austrocochlea species
+Checkered periwinkles Austrocochlea species

 Most periwinkles and top shells in South Australia occur in the intertidal zone, but a few species are also found amongst seaweed and on rocks on shallow reefs.
-Checkered Periwinkles have a smooth dark shell with a regular checkerboard pattern of yellow or cream spots.
+Checkered periwinkles have a smooth dark shell with a regular checkerboard pattern of yellow or cream spots.
 These periwinkles graze on algae.

-PHOTO: © L. Altoff MRG, CC BY Attribution
+© L. Altoff MRG, CC BY Attribution

-Warrener or Turban Shell Turbo undulatus
+Warrener or turban shell Turbo undulata

-Round edible snails which have a dark green and white zig-zag pattern on the shell, often masked by a thin transparent brown coating.
+Round, edible snails which have a dark green and white zig-zag pattern on the shell, often masked by a thin transparent brown coating.
 Turban shells are found in large numbers on many reefs, and are significant predators of kelp and other seaweeds.

-PHOTO: © Museum Victoria, CC BY Attribution
+© Museum Victoria, CC BY Attribution

-Elephant Snail / Boat Shell Scutus antipodes
+Elephant snail / boat shell Scutus antipodes

-This snail grows to around 13 cm.
+This snail grows to around 13cm.
 The white shell is often covered by the black body known as the mantle.
 It lives under rocks and in crevices, and emerges at night to graze on seaweed.
 It can also catch floating seaweed in areas of strong current.
-Evidence of Scutus shells in Aboriginal middens indicates that this species was an indigenous food.
+Evidence of Scutus shells in Aboriginal middens indicates that this species was an Aboriginal food source.

-PHOTO: © L. Altoff, CC BY-NC 3.0 AU
+© L. Altoff, CC BY-NC 3.0 AU

-Cone Shell Conus anemone
+Anemone cone Conus anemone

-Cone shells are mainly found in tropical waters.
-The New Holland Cone is one of the very few cone species which occurs in southern Australia.
-This cone shell grows to around 10 cm long but is often smaller.
+Anemone cones are mainly found in tropical waters.
+The New Holland cone is one of the very few cone species which occurs in southern Australia.
+This shell grows to around 10cm long but is often smaller.
 The shell colour is highly variable over the geographic range and may be white, cream, grey, brown, pink or golden orange, with darker patches or bands.
-Cone shells usually hide under rocks during the day and emerge at night to catch worms using a harpoon-like structure which is connected to venom sacs.
+Anemone cones usually hide under rocks during the day and emerge at night to catch worms using a harpoon-like structure which is connected to venom sacs.

-PHOTO: © S. Johnson, CC BY Attribution
+© S. Johnson, CC BY Attribution

-Black Cowry Zoila thersites / Zoila friendii thersites A distinctive cowry with a dark brown or black shell edge in adults and brown mottling over the surface.
+Black cowry Zoila thersites / Zoila friendii thersites A distinctive cowry with a dark brown or black shell edge in adults and brown mottling over the surface.
 These cowries live on and eat a variety of sponges.
 Juveniles are orange and often well camouflaged.
 Black cowries are long lived to at least 12 years, and females brood their eggs until they hatch.
-The shell populations have been depleted in some areas of South Australia from over-collecting but inaccessible reefs, such as some of those around Kangaroo Island, provide a refuge.
-PHOTO: © J. Baker.
-CC BY Attribution
+The shell populations have been depleted in some areas of South Australia from over-collecting but inaccessible reefs, such as some of those around Kangaroo Island, provide a refuge. © J. Baker, CC BY Attribution

-Abalone such as Blacklip Abalone / Haliotis rubra Flat shells with holes along the side to assist breathing.
+Abalone such as blacklip abalone Haliotis rubra and greenlip abalone H. laevigata Abalone are flat shells with holes along the side to assist breathing.
 The inside of the shell has a pearly lining.
-These animals have a large muscular foot which helps the abalone to clamp tightly to rocks so that they are not dislodged by water movement or predators.
-PHOTO: © P. Southwood, CC BY-SA 3.0
+These animals have a large muscular foot which helps the abalone to clamp tightly to rocks so that they are not dislodged by water movement or predators. © P. Southwood, CC BY-SA 3.0

-Velvet Sea Star / Cushion Sea Star Petricia vernicina A soft sea star with broad arms and smooth spongy skin.
-The Velvet Sea star is found on rocky reefs across southern and eastern Australia, especially on moderately wave-exposed sites.
-It feeds on a variety of encrusting animals on the reef surface, such as sponges, sea squirts and bryozoans.
-PHOTO: © H. Crawford, CC BY Attribution
+Velvet sea star / cushion sea star Petricia vernicina A soft sea star with broad arms and smooth spongy skin.
+The velvet sea star is found on rocky reefs across southern and eastern Australia, especially on moderately wave-exposed sites.
+It feeds on a variety of encrusting animals on the reef surface, such as sponges, sea squirts and bryozoans. © H. Crawford, CC BY Attribution